Humax MX7 Review

 Power Output and Cable Options

-The MX7 charges at 7kW single-phase, adding approximately 25 to 28 miles of range per hour — sufficient for a full overnight charge on most modern EVs.
+The MX7 charges at 7.4kW single-phase, adding roughly 25 to 28 miles of range per hour, sufficient for a full overnight charge on most modern EVs.
 There is no three-phase option.

-Three cable configurations are available.
+Three cable configurations are available: untethered (socket) at £649, tethered with a 5m cable at £669, or tethered with a 7m cable at £699.
 The 7m tethered version adds useful reach for awkward parking positions or cars with rear charge ports parked at an angle.
 The untethered socket version gives flexibility to use different cable lengths or accommodate different vehicles.
+The socket version is rated IP54 and the tethered version IP65, both with IK10 impact protection.

 Design and Build

 The MX7 won the 2025 London Design Awards Gold for its design quality.
-The WhichEV reviewer noted that the Humax MX7 “won’t look out of place on any wall.”
-The hinged faceplate provides easy access during installation and maintenance — a practical improvement over units that require housing removal.
+The hinged front panel provides easy access during installation and maintenance, a practical improvement over units that require housing removal.

-Two RFID tags are included.
-These allow the charger to restrict use to known tags, preventing unauthorised charging — particularly useful on shared driveways or properties accessible from the street.
+Two RFID cards are included.
+These allow the charger to restrict use to known cards, preventing unauthorised charging, which is particularly useful on shared driveways or properties accessible from the street.
 The integrated PLC module and ISO 15118 protocol enable smart vehicle recognition and secure user authentication.

 Load Balancing

-Both static load management and dynamic load balancing are built in.
-The charger monitors your household’s total electricity demand and adjusts charging speed to prevent drawing more than your supply can support — useful for older properties or those with a lower supply rating.
+Static load management is built in, and dynamic load balancing is available with the addition of Humax’s CT clamp.
+With the clamp fitted, the charger monitors your household’s total electricity demand and adjusts charging speed to prevent drawing more than your supply can support, useful for older properties or those with a lower supply rating.

 Smart Features and App

-The Humax Smart App provides scheduling, remote monitoring, live status updates, and energy usage tracking.
+The Humax Charge app provides scheduling, remote monitoring, live status updates, and energy usage tracking.
 You can set charging times to align with your tariff’s off-peak window, check live session data, and receive notifications on charge progress.
-OTA firmware updates mean the app’s functionality can improve over time without requiring any action — the charger updates itself automatically.
+OTA firmware updates mean the charger’s functionality can improve over time without requiring any action; it updates itself automatically.

 V2G, Solar and Future-Proofing